pranabdas/espresso/docs/scf.md

 + Let us create a new directory for our silicon calculations.
 Go to the directory using terminal.

 + We need to create an input file where we will provide various important parameters for the self consistent calculation.
-Our input file is [si.scf.in](https://github.com/pranabdas/qe-dft/){:target="_blank"}
+Our input file is [si.scf.in](https://github.com/pranabdas/qe-dft/){:target="_blank"}.
+The input files are typically named with a prefix `.in`.
+In inputs are organized as `&namelists` followed by their fields or cards.
+The `&control`, `&system`, and `&electrons` namelists are required.
+There are also optional `&cell` and  `&ions`, you must provide them if your calculation require them.
+Most variables in the namelist have certain default values (which may or may not fit your needs), however some variables you must always provide.
+Comment lines can be added with lines starting with a `!` like in Fortran.
 ```
-&control
+&CONTROL
+!   we want to perform self consistent field calculation
     calculation = 'scf',

+!   prefix is reference to the output files.
+Outputs will be saved in <prefix>.save
     prefix = 'silicon',

+!   output directory.
+Note that it is deprecated.
     outdir = './tmp/'

+!   directory for the pseudo potential directory
     pseudo_dir = './'

+!   verbosity high will give more details on the output file
     verbosity = 'high'
 /

-&system
+&SYSTEM
+!
+Bravais lattice index, which is 2 for FCC structure
   ibrav =  2,

+!
+Lattice constant in BOHR
   celldm(1) = 10.26,

+! number of atoms in an unit cell
   nat =  2,

+! number of different types of atom in the cell
   ntyp = 1,

+! kinetic energy cutoff for wavefunctions in Ry
   ecutwfc = 25
-    nbnd = 8
 /

-&electrons
+&ELECTRONS
   mixing_beta = 0.6
 /

 ATOMIC_SPECIES
   Si 28.086  Si.pz-vbc.UPF

 ATOMIC_POSITIONS (alat)
   Si 0.0 0.0 0.0
   Si 0.25 0.25 0.25

 K_POINTS (automatic)
   6 6 6 1 1 1

 ```

-+ We will also need the pseudo potential file for silicon.
-I am using one (Si.pz-vbc.UPF) downloaded from [Quantum Espresso Website](https://www.quantum-espresso.org/pseudopotentials){:target="_blank"}.
++ I am using the pseudo potential file (Si.pz-vbc.UPF) downloaded from [Quantum Espresso Website](https://www.quantum-espresso.org/pseudopotentials){:target="_blank"}.

++ You must read the **PWscf user manual** for in-depth understanding.
+Check the `PW/Doc/` folder under your installation directory.
+There is also another file `INPUT_PW.html` regarding the details of input parameters.

 + Run `pw.x` in self consistent mode for silicon.
 ```